Inshore Addictz Charters

 Southern Flounder

-Southern Flounder are masters of camouflage, blending seamlessly into sandy or muddy bottoms.
-These flat fish typically range from 15 to 18 inches, but can grow up to a hefty 20 pounds.
-You'll find them in shallow coastal waters, bays, and estuaries.
+Southern Flounder are masters of camouflage, blending in with sandy or muddy bottoms in coastal waters.
+These flat fish typically range from 15-18 inches long, but can grow up to a hefty 20 pounds.
+You'll find them in shallow bays, estuaries, and even up into rivers.
 They're ambush predators, lying in wait for smaller fish and crustaceans to swim by.
-Fall is prime time for flounder fishing, as they move to deeper waters for spawning.
-Anglers love targeting them for their delicious, mild white meat.
-They can be tricky to hook, so patience is key.
-When you feel a bite, resist the urge to set the hook right away.
-Give the flounder a few seconds to fully take the bait, then reel in steadily.
-Using live bait like mullet or shrimp on a Carolina rig is a solid bet for enticing these bottom-dwellers.
+Fall is prime time for flounder fishing as they move to deeper waters to spawn.
+Anglers love targeting them for their delicate, white meat and the challenge of hooking these sometimes-finicky fish.
+To up your chances, try a slow retrieve with live bait like mullet or shrimp.
+My go-to trick is to use a Carolina rig with a light leader - gives the bait a natural presentation as it drifts along the bottom.
+When you feel that distinctive 'thump,' give it a second before setting the hook.
+Flounder have a unique way of grabbing prey, and patience pays off.

 Southern Flounder